tgeby0/reactive-programming-demo/README.md

     serverMessages$.next(message as Message);
 });
 ```

+Notice how this transforms the message to show that it was received from an external user (on another tab)!

 However, this still isn't enough to display these messages on screen -
 we'll need to add some more code to `client/main.ts`.